 PRP is a powerful non-surgical treatment that uses components of a patient’s own blood to leverage the body’s natural healing abilities to fight hair loss.
 Its impacts are well documented, with 85% of patients seeing improvement in six months or less.
 Dr. Gray not only offers PRP as a standalone option but also includes this revolutionary treatment in every hair restoration surgery at HT&RC.
-PRP can also be combined with ACell, an advanced wound-repair material, to accelerate healing and stimulate hair growth.
+PRP is also combined with ACell, an advanced wound-repair material, to accelerate healing and stimulate hair growth.
 If you’ve been looking for a resource for PRP, Dr. Gray can help you evaluate your potential, administer the treatment, and monitor your results.

-Who is a good candidate for PRP?
+Who is a good candidate for PRP/PL?

 If you’re among the millions of American women affected by androgenetic alopecia or age-related thinning, PRP could be a promising solution for you.
 Since it leverages actively growing hair, it’s important to seek PRP treatment before miniaturization becomes advanced.

 Timing is critical in two ways – both the advancement of hair loss and the growth stage of the viable hair should be considered.
-You already know that PRP should be administered as early in the progression of hair loss as possible.
+You already know that PRP/PL should be administered as early in the progression of hair loss as possible.
 But the timing of individual treatments is more important than most women realize.

-PRP in every hair transplant
+PRP/PL in every hair transplant

-What to expect during PRP/ACell treatment
+What to expect during PRP/PL treatment

 Things to be aware of:

-- Please shampoo your hair and cleanse your scalp about 24 hours before treatment.
+● Please shampoo your hair and cleanse your scalp about 24 hours before treatment.

-- There is typically no downtime directly after therapy, as the PRP helps the injection sites heal very quickly.
+● There is typically no downtime directly after therapy, as the PRP helps the injection sites heal very quickly.
 Your scalp might feel numb for a few hours, but you can promptly resume your usual hair care routine.

-- Because of the small needle used, there are usually no visible signs of treatment on the scalp.
+● Because of the small needle used, there are usually no visible signs of treatment on the scalp.

-- Dr. Gray will use photographs to document the change in your hair and scalp as your hair grows.
+● Dr. Gray will use photographs to document the change in your hair and scalp as your hair grows.